-The structure theorem \ref{pindec} is often awkward to apply due to the conditions on the pin factors $w_{i}$; it becomes much easier however, if we assume that $w$ is a \emph{recurrent} pin sequence - that is, every pin factor of $w$ occurs infinitely often.
+Theorem \ref{pindec} is often awkward to apply due to the conditions on the pin factors $w_{i}$; it becomes much easier however, if we assume that $w$ is a \emph{recurrent} infinite pin word - that is, every pin factor of $w$ occurs infinitely often.
 The theorem then becomes:

-\begin{thm}[The Pin Decomposition - Recurrent Case]\ \\ Suppose that $w$ is an recurrent infinite pin sequence and that $\C_{w}^{\circ}$ is the pin class it generates.
+\begin{thm}[The Pin Decomposition - Recurrent Case]\ \\ Suppose that $w$ is a recurrent infinite pin word and that $\C_{w}^{\circ}$ is the pin class it generates.
 Then: